oagilliam/endorsement-app/README.md

 # endorsement-app

-Work in progress 98% complete
+Work in progress...
+98% complete 😬